Wicked (2024 film): Critical response

 Cynthia Erivo and Ariana Grande earned Academy Award nominations for Best Actress and Best Supporting Actress, respectively.

-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it a 92% overall positive score, with 80% saying they would "definitely recommend" it.
+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 63 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave it an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it a 92% overall positive score, with 80% saying they would "definitely recommend" it.
+This movie scored 6.83 out of 10 on Cine21.

 Kyle Smith of The Wall Street Journal called Wicked "the most entertaining film of the year and the most dazzling live-action Hollywood musical since Chicago".
 Jazz Tangcay of Variety called it "a musical masterpiece that is much more than we could have ever expected" and praised Chu's direction, the performances and the sets and costumes.
-Antonia Blyth of Deadline Hollywood called it "a blast from start to finish" and "a delicious, hilarious romp that shows off Erivo and Grande's next-level talent and laugh-out-loud comedy chops.
+Antonia Blyth of Deadline Hollywood felt it is "a blast from start to finish" and "a delicious, hilarious romp that shows off Erivo and Grande's next-level talent and laugh-out-loud comedy chops.
 They serve up every number with surprises, delights and genuine depth."
 Manohla Dargis of The New York Times wrote that Erivo "is the strongest draw in this splashy, overly long movie", while Gregory Ellwood of The Playlist wrote that Grande "often delivers startling depth to her character before jumping into a musical number that will have you grinning from ear to ear".

-Jonathan Bailey was deemed a standout by Peter Bradshaw of The Guardian, writing that he "uncorks an outrageous scene-stealer as the hetero-camp Fiyero", and by ABC News' Peter Travers, noting that his performance was a "display of song, dance and acting virtuosity".
+Jonathan Bailey was deemed to be a standout performer by Peter Bradshaw of The Guardian.
+Bradshaw wrote he "uncorks an outrageous scene-stealer as the hetero-camp Fiyero", and by ABC News' Peter Travers, noting that his performance was a "display of song, dance and acting virtuosity".
 "Dancing Through Life", his character's musical number, was described as "the adaptation's biggest musical accomplishment" by Entertainment Weeklys Christian Holub.
 The Ozdust Ballroom and "Defying Gravity" scenes were cited as among the best of 2024 by Variety and Looper, respectively.
 Filmmakers Steven Spielberg, George Lucas, Oliver Stone, Joe Dante, Adam McKay, Sean Baker, Drew Goddard, William Goldenberg, Reinaldo Marcus Green, Laurel Parmet, Rich Peppiatt, Nicholas Stoller and Juel Taylor praised the film.
 (Note: Attributed to multiple references:)